bloominstituteoftechnology/webapi-i-challenge/README.md

 // server?
 What is a server?
 // The server is a place on a computer that is listening for traffic and when it receives that traffic it knows what to do with said traffic

+// server?
+What is a server?
+// The server is a place on a computer that is listening for traffic and when it receives that traffic it knows what to do with said traffic

+const http = require ('http');
+// this in es6 can be an import statement but in order to remain compatible we are using the require syntax.

+const hostname = '127.0.0.1';
+const port = 3000;

+const server = http.createServer((req, res)=>{
+  res.statusCode = 200;
+  res.setHeader("Content-Type",'text/plain');
+  res.end('Hello World, from NodeJS')

+})

+server.listen (port, hostname, () => {
+  console.log(`server listening on http://${hostname}:${port}`);
+});

+// req will be the request object that comes to the server and res will be its response

    #explain what Express is and it's core features.
+Express is a JS framework that sits on top of Nodejs Web Server and on top of the raw http module provided by the Node.js.

+Its essentially like react is with js on front end except it applies to the back end.

+Adds functionalities similarily to dependencies in react such as eloquent API, Middleware support and Routing.

+It allows developers to implement actions that would have typically required massive amounts of code in trivial unoppinionated packages.

+Express functionality includes

+serving single page application, building Restful web services that is functional with JSON ( majority of what will be covered here at lambda involves implementation of this key feature).

+Serves static content such as files pdfs Html among other things.

+Express is used to implement real-time functionalities in applications with technologies and dependencies such as Web Sockets and WebRTC.

+# Some key functionalities and uses of Express

+They are functions that get request and responses and can perform operations on them through multiple functions like a stack or array.
+An example is authentication before responding to request with priviledged data.
+Middleware can but is not required to change request and response based upon criteria.

+Routing is a way to select a request based upon the http method and url used by the request.
+This gives developers the ability to compartmentalize an application by terms of routers.
+For example one route could handle authentication and another data (SPA and API )

+# Express Convenience Helpers

+These are features that come ready to implement and are extention methods added to the request and response objects. some of helpers found in these objects ar methods such as response.redirect(), response.status(), response.send(),request.ip.

+# express Views

+Express can provide ways to dynamically render HTML on the server using different languages that render to the users request.

    #create an API that can respond to GET requests.

    #use postman to manually test Web APIs.